Can You Refinance Before Selling Your Home, And Should You?

 Change Your Loan Type

-You can cancel private mortgage insurance when you reach 20% equity if you have a conventional loan.
+You can cancel private mortgage insurance (PMI) when you reach 20% equity if you have a conventional loan.
 You can also refinance to a conventional loan if you have an FHA loan with at least 20% equity in your home.

-Take Cash Out Of Your Equity
+Cash Out Your Equity

 A cash-out refinance allows you to accept a higher principal balance and take the difference in cash.
 For example, imagine that you have a mortgage with a principal balance of $100,000.
 You want to spend $10,000 to add a pool to your home, but you don’t have the cash on hand.
-If you take a cash-out refinance, you’d take on a loan with a $110,000 principal balance.
-In exchange, your lender would give you $10,000 in cash a few days after you close.

 Unlike other types of loans, you can use the money from a cash-out refinance for almost any purpose.
 Many homeowners take cash-out refinances to pay off debt.
 This is because mortgage loans have lower interest rates than most credit cards and other loan types.